 Can Alternative Treatments Help Fibromyalgia? continued...

 In addition, people with fibromyalgia often wonder if medical marijuana, which can be prescribed by physicians in some states, can help their chronic pain and fatigue.
 While medical marijuana doesn’t cure diseases like fibromyalgia, some pain experts say it may work against pain, help people sleep better, and improve mood.
-Other pain specialists see no role for medical marijuana in pain management and express concern that "you don’t know what you’re getting when you buy it."
+Other pain specialists see no role for medical marijuana in pain management and express concern that people don’t know what they’re getting when they buy it."

 To learn more about alternative treatments for fibromyalgia, see WebMD’s Fibromyalgia and Alternative Treatment.